23 Coastal Kitchen Ideas for Your Dream Seaside Retreat

 Design for Seamless Indoor-Outdoor Flow

-19. Incorporate Maritime-Inspired Hardware Details
+19. Weave in Subtle Maritime-Inspired Details

 Coastal kitchen with rope pulls for cabinet hardware